 In general, we suggest you make the move gradually, and begin by implementing the NDPS server components and management features.
 This strategy allows you to set up your new printers and optimize the distribution of your brokered resources while your end users continue printing through the same queues they always have.
 Then, when you are satisfied that your NDPS printing components are set up and configured the way you want them, you can begin upgrading your end users to the new system gradually.

-If you will be implementing iPrint, the Novell Client 32^{TM} is not required.
+If you will be implementing iPrint, the Novell Client 32TM is not required.
 Instead, users install a browser plug-in that allows them to install printers and print drivers to their workstations.
-See the Novell Client for Windows for more information.